Triangle-Net: Towards Robustness in Point Cloud Learning: Experiments and Results

 \subsection{Classification on Sparse and Rotated Points}

-In this experiment, we first compare the performance of our method to other approaches under various point density configurations.
+In this experiment, we compare the classification accuracy of our method to other approaches under various point density configurations.
 The objects in the ModelNet 40 dataset undergo arbitrary SO(3) transformations both in training and testing sets.
-The experimental results are shown in Table \ref{classification_result}.
-The last row of the table shows our result.
-Likewise, the highest performance is labeled in \textbf{bold} digits.
+The results are shown in Table \ref{classification_result}.
+The last row of the table shows our result with $\mathcal{F}=4096$ features per object.
+The highest performance is highlighted in \textbf{bold} digits. { Note that 3DmFV and PointNet are known models without a lower boundary for the number of points required.
+Conversely, PointNet++ and RI-Conv have a lower boundary for the number of points required, thus, is not applicable to cases with fewer than 64 points.

-PointNet was tested under two conditions.
-Vanilla PointNet$^1$ trained with 1024 points with random input dropout \cite{qi2017pointnet++}.
-PointNet$^2$ is also PointNet but trained and tested using the same number of points.
-We see that PointNet$^1$ fail to generalize sufficiently well to sparse point clouds.

-From the same table, we can see that 3DmFV \cite{ben20183dmfv} can perform better than PointNet when the input points are sparse, but it also decays when the point cloud becomes largely sparse when arbitrary SO(3) rotations are also applied.

-We also compared our algorithm with RI-CONV \cite{zhang2019rotation}, which relies on rotational-invariant descriptors.
-However, this approach is constrained to operate over a minimum number of points per region, which makes it unsuitable for sparse points classification.
+Last, PointNet was tested under two conditions.
+The first relies on vanilla PointNet$^1$ which was trained with 1024 points with random input dropout \cite{qi2017pointnet++}.
+Second, PointNet$^2$ was trained and tested using the same number of points.
+The results indicate that both PointNet models fail to generalize sufficiently well to sparse point clouds.
+From Table~\ref{classification_result}, we can see that 3DmFV \cite{ben20183dmfv} can perform better than PointNet when the input points are sparse.
+However, the accuracy decays with the point cloud size.
+We compared our algorithm with RI-CONV \cite{zhang2019rotation} as well, an architecture that has rotational invariance and therefore is robust to SO(3) transformation.
+However, we found that it is not sufficiently robust to sparsity and displays a performance drop with an increase in the point size.} Other recent methods such as KCNet\cite{KCNET}, KPConv\cite{KPCONV}, require a higher lower boundary for the minimum number of points, and therefore we found not useful to compare with.

 The above comparisons show that our approach can outperform others by a large margin when points are sparse.
-Conversely, our approach does not perform the best for class prediction when using dense point clouds.
+Conversely, the advantage is not significant when using dense points.
 We believe this is mainly due to 2 reasons.
-1) Part of relative positional information between points is discarded, as each descriptor is constructed using 3 points rather than all points.
-2) When the point cloud is dense, there is almost an infinite number of descriptors that can be constructed (e.g. $1 \times 10^9$ possible descriptors when using 1024 points) and the subset of descriptors chosen by our method may be sub-optimal to represent the object of interest
+1) Part of relative positional information between points is discarded, as each feature is constructed using 3 points rather than all points.
+2) When the point cloud is dense, there is an immense number of triangles that can be constructed (e.g. $1 \times 10^9$ possible triangles when using 1024 points) and, in that case, the subset of triangles chosen by our method may be sub-optimal to represent the object of interest.